brettz9/npm-reflect/README.md

 ### Usage with yarn

 If the project contains `yarn.lock` file, then `npm-reflect` will do `yarn add` with corresponding options.
+Also supports `pnpm` usage if a `pnpm-lock.yaml` file is found.

 ### Licence type